mbegoc/flaskadmin_boilerplate/README.rst

 Bugs to fix
 ===========

-1. If the user is not authorized to access resources, the page enter in an infinite loop
-2. flask-login seems to make use of babel for managing its translation, but it's flask-babelex that is instanciated.
+1. flask-login seems to make use of babel for managing its translation, but it's flask-babelex that is instanciated.
 See if they can be used together, or if we could use only one - fixed as a contribution to the Flask-User project